Home Apartments Transport The Area Athens Guide Parking Blog

 • Kataifi — shredded-filo pastry, walnut, syrup. €2.50–€3.50.

-• Croissants and brioche — French/Italian-influenced; standard in modern bakeries.
-Often filled with chocolate, cream or marmalade. €1.50–€3.50.
+• Croissants and brioche — now common in modern bakeries, often filled with chocolate, cream or marmalade. €1.50–€3.50.

-• Tsoureki — Greek sweet braided bread, mahlepi-and-mastic flavoured.
-Easter season but available year-round. €4–€8 per loaf.
+• Tsoureki — Greek sweet braided bread with mahlepi and often mastic.
+Traditional at Easter, but many bakeries keep it year-round. €4–€8 per loaf.

 Horiátiko